Llama-Palooza/lp_reduceStats/README.md

 # lp_reduceStats
-Basic qb-core resource that lowers hunger &amp; thirst while a playing is swimming, sprinting, or low on stamina.
+Basic qb-core resource that lowers hunger &amp; thirst while a player is swimming, sprinting, or low on stamina.